Nursing - BScN (McMaster)

 For more information, please visit Financial Services/Awards.

-Graduate OpportunitiesUpon receiving the BScN degree from McMaster University, graduates are eligible to write the Canadian Registered Nurse Examination (CRNE) which is administered by the College of Nurses of Ontario (CNO).
-The CNO requires all applicants for registration to provide a recent criminal record synopsis (CIPC check) as part of the RN registration process.
+Graduate OpportunitiesUpon receiving the BScN degree from McMaster University, graduates are eligible to write the National Council Licensure Examination (NCLEX).
+The College of Nurses of Ontario (CNO) requires all applicants for registration to provide a recent criminal record synopsis (CIPC check) as part of the RN registration process.
 If you have any questions related to the Regulated Health Professions Act, please contact the College of Nurses of Ontario directly at 1-800-387-5526.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: http://www.workingincanada.gc.ca